US Dockworkers Launch Strike After Labor Contract Expires - UrduPoint

 On Monday, New York Governor Kathy Hochul said port officials were scrambling to clear out as many items as possible before the impending stoppage.

-Other ports such as New Orleans and Savannah have offered extended hours in recent days ahead of the deadline.
+Other ports, such as New Orleans and Savannah, had offered extended hours in recent days ahead of the deadline.

 The union is pressing for protections against automation-related job loss and for hefty wage hikes after dockworkers kept providing essential services throughout the pandemic.